serge-name/nginx-prometheus-shiny-exporter/README.md

 # FAQ

 Q: Why shiny?<br>
-A: Since it is writen in Crystal
+A: Because it is writen in Crystal